itsaboutcode/expressjs_notes/README.md

 - `dotenv:` Dotenv to manage a .env file.

 - `mongoose:` Mongoose for managing data in MongoDB using various queries

+- `mongodb-memory-server:` Local in-memory mongoDB instance which will delete everything whenever you restart your server

+- `express-jwt:` A middleware that validates JSON Web Tokens (JWTs) and sets the req.user with its attributes.

+- `jwks-rsa:` A library to retrieve RSA public keys from a JWKS (JSON Web Key Set)

 #### 5. Create an index.js file and write the following Hello World program